jtmarquez/web_scrapper_getonbrd/README.md

 ☐   Data analysis

 # Why?
-I'm interested in following the evolution in developer/software engineers and data science jobs offered in Chile, this will allow me to track the data and then make meaningfull insights.
+I'm interested in following the evolution in developer/software engineers and data science jobs offered in Chile, this will allow me to track the data and then make meaningful insights.

 ## By José Tomás Márquez
 ### [My Linkedin](https://www.linkedin.com/in/josetomasmarquezbischoff/)